Dasantia89/mod12SQLChallenge/README.md

 - [Questions](#questions)
 - [Usage Information](#usage-information)
 ## Installation
 Open git bash.
 Type the command 'npm i'.
+Create a .env file and store your myqel username, password, and database name (employee_db) in the variables DB_USER, DB_PASSWORD, and DB_NAME.
 Log into mysql and run the db/schema.sql and seed.sql queries to create and seed the database.
 Then type 'Node index.js'
 ## Usage Information
 https://watch.screencastify.com/v/bIDssPlwBg19KA3wu5g5
 ## License